Definition & Facts of Gastrointestinal Bleeding

 What is GI bleeding?

 Gastrointestinal (GI) bleeding is any type of bleeding that starts in your GI tract, also called your digestive tract.
-GI bleeding is a symptom of a disease or condition, rather than a disease or condition itself.
+GI bleeding is a symptom of a complication of another disease or condition.

-Acute GI bleeding is sudden and can sometimes be severe.
-Chronic GI bleeding is slight bleeding that can last a long time or may come and go.
+• Chronic GI bleeding is light bleeding that can last a long time or may come and go.

 How common is GI bleeding?